For daily wit & wisdom, sign up for the Almanac newsletter.

 In particular, weather folklore often looks to the wind.
 Try this.
 Step outside as the sun sets on New Year’s Eve.
 Feel the wind and recite:

-Others believed the time to check out the wind was at sunrise on New Year’s Day, but if you had any fun the night before, it will be hard to wake up at dawn.
+Others believed the time to check out the wind was at sunrise on New Year’s Day, but it would be hard to wake up at dawn if you had any fun the night before!

 First 12 Days of January

 So, the weather on the first, good or bad, will reflect how January will feel.
-The second day forecasts February and so on.
+The second-day forecasts February, the third forecasts March, and so on.

-My favorite is the onion story.
-Get twelve onions.
-Between 11:00pm and midnight on New Year’s Eve cut off the tops and scoop out a depression in the centers.
+My favorite is the onion method for predicting the weather for the year: Get twelve onions.
+From 11:00 pm to midnight on New Year’s Eve, remove the tops and create a hollow in the middle.

-Whether the onions are right or wrong, you’ll have a nice New Year’s Day feast.
+Whether the onions are right or wrong, you’ll have a lovely New Year’s Day feast of roasted veggies.

-Oddly enough, the majority of weather superstitions cited here do have a scientific basis in fact and generally work fairly well.
-Had they not worked, of course, they wouldn’t have been repeated and remembered.
+Oddly enough, the majority of weather superstitions cited here do have a scientific basis in fact.
+But that doesn’t mean their accuracy rates are much to boast about… However, if they didn’t work at all, people wouldn’t have repeated and remembered them for so long.